InfiniBrains/Awesome-GameDev-Resources/intro/09-recursion/README.md

     else {
         // recursive case
         int mid = (start + end) / 2;
-        if (arr[mid] == number)
+        // return the middle if wi find the number if (arr[mid] == number)
             return mid;
-        else if (arr[mid] > number)
+        // if the number is smaller than the middle, search in left side else if (arr[mid] > number)
             return binarySearch(arr, start, mid - 1, number);
-        else
+        // if the number is bigger than the middle, search in right side else
             return binarySearch(arr, mid + 1, end, number);
     }
 }
 ```

 Binary search plays a fundamental role in Newton's method, which is a method to find and approximate the result of complex mathematical functions such as the square root of a number.
-Binary sort are extensively used in sorting algorithms such as quick sort and merge sort.
+Binary-sort is extensively used in sorting algorithms such as quick sort and merge sort.

 ## Merge sort